Siutan/SEPA-BBASR/README.md

   - Breaking backwards compatability (e.g. API changes or major package changes ).
 Generally we shouldn't need to increment this.
 - ### Minor version changes will include:
   - Major styling changes (e.g. color themes, etc)
-  - Addition of new features and (e.g. the addition of a Claims page would change the version from 1.0.0 to 1.1.0).
+  - Addition of new features and (e.g. the addition of a customer page would change the version from 1.0.0 to 1.1.0).
     The new features **do not** have to be complete for this version change.
 - ### Patch version changes will likely be the most common and will include:
   - Bugfixes (self-explanatory)